zeek/zeek/frameworks/broker.rst

    :language: zeek
    :linenos:

-Note that all data store queries must be made within Bro's asynchronous ``when`` statements and must specify a timeout block.
+Note that all data store queries must be made within Zeek's asynchronous ``when`` statements and must specify a timeout block.

 Cluster Framework Examples
 ==========================

-This section contains a few brief examples of how various communication patterns one might use when developing Bro scripts that are to operate in the context of a cluster.
+This section contains a few brief examples of how various communication patterns one might use when developing Zeek scripts that are to operate in the context of a cluster.

 A Reminder About Events and Module Namespaces